I know you are ready for 2021 marketing trends because you read this blog and tons of other marketing blogs, right?

-For example, you can pass in more granular data from your Facebook ad campaigns into Data Studio, which would be a bit difficult to do with Google Analytics.
+For example, you can pass in more granular data from your Facebook ad campaigns into Data Studio, which would be difficult to do with Google Analytics.

 For example, Google Analytics no longer provides comprehensive data regarding the keywords sending traffic to your website.
-So, while you can make assumptions based on top keywords, you’ll never really know for sure.
+While you can make assumptions based on top keywords, you’ll never really know for sure.

 That leaves the door open for your competitors.

 With Ubersuggest, it only takes a few minutes to dig up keyword data so you can adjust your content and marketing strategies accordingly.

 Step #1: Enter Your URL and Click “Search”